Learning Action Conditions from Instructional Manuals for Instruction Understanding: Experiments and Analysis

-\mypar{Error Analysis.} Our (best) model performs well on linkages that share some similarities to the designed heuristics, which is expected, but can sometimes overfit to certain heuristic concepts, \eg erroneously predicting ``\textit{use a sharp \underline{blade} to cut ...}'' as a precondition to ``\textit{look for a \underline{blade}}'' (entity tracing) in a food preparation context.
-Another representative error can be attributed to causal understanding, which is currently not handled by our heuristics and can be an interesting future work, \eg not able to predict ``\textit{decrease the pedal resistance}'' having a precondition ``\textit{body start leaning to the sides}'' (this example is extracted from segments not link-able even via the keyword heuristic) in a biking context.
+While our (best) models perform well on linkages that exhibit similar concepts to the designed heuristics and generalize beyond their surface forms, we are interested in investigating under which situations they are more likely to err.
+We therefore sub-sample 10\% of the annotated test-set for manual qualitative inspections and summarize our observations in~\tbref{tab:error_sample_table}.
+We find that our models can sometimes \textbf{overfit to certain heuristic} concepts as in~\tbref{tab:error_sample_table} first row (within a food preparation context).
+Another improvement the models can enjoy is \textbf{better causal understanding}, which is currently not explicitly handled by our heuristics and can be an interesting future work (\tbref{tab:error_sample_table} second row, in a biking and cleaning contexts).